RomanSlack/hack_princeton_F25/backend/README.md

 ### Agent Block
 Makes LLM-based decisions:
 - Calls the specified model with system and user prompts
-- Returns which tool to execute
+- Returns which tool to execute with appropriate parameters
 - Can connect to multiple tool blocks (conditional branching)
+- The LLM receives parameter schemas for each available tool

 ### Tool Block
-Executes game actions:
+Executes game actions with optional parameters:
-- `move`: Move the agent
+- `move`: Move the agent (requires x, y coordinates)
-- `attack`: Attack another agent
+- `attack`: Attack another agent (requires target_player_id)
-- `collect`: Collect resources
+- `collect`: Collect resources (no parameters)
-- `plan`: Strategic planning
+- `plan`: Strategic planning (no parameters)
+- Each tool block defines its parameter schema using the `parameters` field

 ## Schema Notes